regiellis/comfy-chair-go/README.md

 COMFY_RELOAD_DEBOUNCE=5
 # Comma-separated list of custom node directories to watch for reloads (opt-in, default: empty)
 COMFY_RELOAD_INCLUDE_DIRS=
+# GPU type for torch install: nvidia, amd, intel, apple, directml, ascend, cambricon, cpu
+GPU_TYPE=nvidia
+# Python version to use for venv (default: 3.12, 3.13 supported but not all nodes work)
+PYTHON_VERSION=3.12
 ```

 - If `.env` is missing or incomplete, Comfy Chair will prompt you to set it up interactively.

+---

+### GPU-Specific PyTorch Installation

+Comfy Chair will prompt you for your GPU type and Python version during install.
+It will automatically install the correct PyTorch/torchvision/torchaudio packages in your venv for:

+- **Nvidia (CUDA)**: Stable and nightly supported
+- **AMD (ROCm, Linux only)**: Stable and nightly supported
+- **Intel (Arc/XPU)**: Nightly supported
+- **Apple Silicon (Metal)**: Manual install required (see [Apple Developer Guide](https://developer.apple.com/metal/pytorch/))
+- **DirectML (AMD/Windows)**: torch-directml
+- **Ascend NPU / Cambricon MLU**: Manual install required (see vendor docs)
+- **CPU Only**: Installs CPU-only torch

+If your GPU type requires manual steps, Comfy Chair will print instructions.
+You can always re-run the install or update commands to retry or change your GPU type.

+> **Note:** Python 3.12 is recommended.
+Python 3.13 is supported, but some custom nodes may not work yet.

 ---